-K-12 Administrative License Option
+K-12 School Leadership License Option

-Candidates who have successfully completed the Teacher Leadership M.Ed. program and have a valid Utah Professional Educator License might also wish to earn a K-12 administrative license.
-If, within a 3-year period of completing the Master's Degree, these students wish to earn a K-12 administrative license, they have the option to reapply to the department and if accepted:
+Candidates who have successfully completed the Teacher Instructional Leadership M.Ed. program and have a valid Utah Professional Educator License might also wish to earn a K-12 school leadership license.
+If, within a 3-year period of completing the Master's Degree, these students wish to earn a K-12 school leadership license, they have the option to reapply to the department and if accepted:

-- Enroll in and complete the remaining 18 hours of required administrative licensure coursework; - Complete a sequential series of three (3) Fieldwork Practicums for a total of 9 credit hours. - Complete the USBE required practicum competencies in K-12 schools; - Pass a required Administrative Licensure test (Praxis/SLLA); and - Complete eligibility for recommendation to the Utah State Board of Education for Utah Administrative/Supervisory Licensure.
+- Enroll in and complete the remaining 18 hours of the required school leadership licensure coursework. - Complete a sequential series of three (3) Fieldwork Practicums for a total of 9 credit hours. - Complete the USBE required practicum competencies in K-12 schools - Pass a required School Leadership Licensure test (Praxis/SLLA); and - Complete eligibility for recommendation to the Utah State Board of Education for Utah School Leadership Licensure.

-Masters of Education (M.Ed.) in K12 School Administration (with Administrative Licensure) Program Director: Dr. Shari Fraser
+Master of Education (M.Ed.) in K12 School Leadership with Licensure Program Director: Dr. Shari Fraser shari.fraser@utah.edu

-The M.Ed. in K-12 School Administration with Administrative Licensure program is a four semester degree-seeking professional program (36 credit hours).
+The M.Ed. in K-12 School Leadership with Licensure program is a four-semester degree-seeking professional program (36 credit hours).

-School Administration candidates are required to complete 24 credit hours of core leadership coursework and 12 hours of field based Practicum_Seminar.
-In order to qualify for the K-12 administrative license, a student must also 1) complete a master's degree in educational leadership, 2) hold a valid Utah Professional Educator license, and 3) complete required fieldwork practicum in K12 schools, 4) Pass the Praxis 5412 with a score of 146 or higher.
+School Leadership candidates are required to complete 24 credit hours of core leadership coursework and 12 hours of field-based Practicum_Seminar.
+In order to qualify for the K-12 school leadership license, a student must also 1) complete a master's degree in educational leadership, 2) hold a valid Utah Professional Educator license, and 3) complete required fieldwork practicum in K12 schools, 4) Pass the Praxis 5412 with a score of 146 or higher.

-The school administration program is designed as a flex cohort program, with students enrolling each semester and engaging in coursework and field-based practicum throughout the program.
-The program of coursework begins each semester, with program completion in four semesters.
+The school leadership program is designed as a flex cohort program, with students enrolling each semester and engaging in coursework and field-based practicum throughout the program.
+The program of coursework begins in summer or fall semesters, with program completion in four semesters.
 Students enroll in two content courses and a practicum each semester.
 All courses are offered in the evening to accommodate working educators.